nicolaei/master/docs/thesis/source/01_introduction.md

 over back haul.
 The algorithm will assign a channel, and antenna power output, to each access point, to minimize interference.

-What this thesis aims to solve is scanning the local area for active wireless nodes, so that the algorithm can do it's work.
+This thesis aims to figure out how to scan the local wireless topology for active wireless access points, so that an channel allocation algorithm can allocate the best channel without interruption to normal traffic.

 Scope (Problem Statement?)
 --------------------------

-In this section I'll be discussing what is and what is not in the scope of this thesis.
-The goal, as discussed in the introduction, is to find a way to give the channel allocation all the information it needs to select the best channel for a given access point.
+In this section I'll be discussing what _is_ and what _is not_ in the scope of this thesis.
+The goal, as discussed in the introduction, is to find a way to give the channel allocation algorithm all the information it needs to select the best channel for a given access point.

 ### What am I trying to figure out?